 The Western Electric was still on the air.
 Its final stage tube glowed almost as brightly as an incandescent bulb.
 It was hissing.
 The phone, a dial unit mounted on the side of an equipment rack, was ringing.
 I got up and answered.
 “This is … at WBZ”, the voice said loudly.
 “What the Hell are you doing over there?
 You’re all over the band!”

 I shut the Western Electric down quickly and switched back to the Visual.
 How long had WBCN been off the air?
 Or were we off the air?
 I only knew that I had nearly pulled a Mitch Hastings.
 134 people had died in that one.
 Mitch’s little radio had emitted spurious radiation right next to the FM broadcast band, spilling over just enough into the frequencies reserved for aerial navigation.
 My experiments were at a power level 100,000 times higher, all over the band, three miles from Logan Airport.
 But I did not cause the disaster of July 31, 1973.
 I could not have.
-It was more than two years later.
+That crash was more than two years later.
 Thank God for the reassurance provided by Wikipedia.
 Give Wikipedia money.
 I do.
 And remember the courage of Leopold Chouinard.

 I headed back to the studio.
 My friend Maxanne Sartori was there, broadcasting serenely amidst her incense and herbs.
 I needed to talk to her.
 Had she noticed what had happened?
 I would have to apologize.
 As I hurried down the sidewalk to 312 Stuart Street I looked over my shoulder more than once at the black steel skeleton of the new John Hancock Tower.
 Its steel bones were rising.
 We didn’t have much time.
 Soon our signal would be shadowed to the West.